dannyHallo/nvim/README.md

-Clone this repo to C:/User/<user-name>/AppData/Local folder
+For Windows: this repo under C:/User/<user-name>/AppData/Local For MacOS: clone this repo under ~/.config/